vvksdatta/capabilityTool/README.md

    * The URL of Redmine server and API access-key will further be used in the configuration file ([config.yml](https://github.com/vvksdatta/capabilityTool/blob/master/config.yml)) for the Web application.

 **4.** **Maven**
-   * [Install build automation tool Maven](https://www.baeldung.com/install-maven-on-windows-linux-mac) for building the Web application.
+   * [Install build automation tool Maven](https://www.baeldung.com/install-maven-on-windows-linux-mac) and update the system variables for building the Web application.
+Here is an [example](https://www.mkyong.com/maven/how-to-install-maven-in-windows/)

 **5.** **Chrome or  Fire-Fox Web browser**

 How to start the Web application
 ---
-  * Update the following fields in configuration file ([config.yml](https://github.com/vvksdatta/capabilityTool/blob/master/config.yml))
+  * After cloning the repository, update the following fields in configuration file ([config.yml](https://github.com/vvksdatta/capabilityTool/blob/master/config.yml))
     * Under database, update `password` and `url`.
     * Update `adminUserName` and `adminPassword` in order to change the defualt username and password details for Web application.
     * Update `redmineUrl` and `apiAccessKey`.
+  * Now using command line, change to `capabilityTool` directory and make sure you have `pom.xml` file for building the Web application.
   * Run `mvn clean install` to build the Web application.
 This generates a .jar file under target folder.
   * Start the application with `java -jar target/wiptool-0.0.1-SNAPSHOT.jar server config.yml`.
   * Access the Web application from a browser using the url `http://localhost:8080`.